yumelih/scss-js_boilerplate/README.md

 # scss-js_boilerplate
-To quickly setup your scss code.
+For quickly setting up your boilerplate scss code.

 ## Setup
 *npm install* to install the package.